moot-books/moot-KTU/CSE/S6/CD_CS304.md

 ## Introduction to Compilers
 Programmers write in high level languages for convenience and increased productivity.
 But these high level languages cannot be directly executed by the computer.
 We use tools to convert these languages to low level ones.

+Compilers are programs that take programs written in one language(preferrably high-level) and converts it into a low-level equivalent for execution.

+Alongside conversion it also reports any errors that occur during the transalation process, after reading the whole program.

 ### Interpreters
 Interpreters take the source program and execute it then and there.
 There is no conversion to intermediate object code.
 Since it reads it line by line, it has better error reporting.

 Since Interpreter has to do the work of reading, parsing and executing the program every time it's much slower than the Compiler.

-### Compilers
-Compilers are programs that take programs written in one language(preferrably high-level) and converts it into a low-level equivalent for execution.

-Alongside conversion it also reports any errors that occur during the transalation process, after reading the whole program.

-#### Difference between Compilers and Interpreters
+### Difference between Compilers and Interpreters
 | Compiler                                                 | Interpreter                                                          |
 |----------------------------------------------------------|----------------------------------------------------------------------|
 | Takes entire program as Input                            | Takes single instruction at a time                                   |